mstksg/inCode/copy/entries/chapman.md

 "physics" of a made-up universe --- that the joy was in finding the mathematical models that would describe it and finding out the implications.

-Apparently --- and who knew! --- these days, physicists are driven by a desire to understand our own physical world.
+Apparently --- and who knew! --- these days, most physicists are driven by a desire to understand our *own* physical world.

-I looked back on all of the physicists of history who I admired --- Gauss, Gibbs, Metropolis, Heisenberg --- I admired them for their ability to invent and draw from new mathematics to tackle their very real problems at hand.
-The fact that Gauss is almost just as popular in Mathematics as he is in Physics is a true testament to his genius.
-And while Gibbs is known for revolutionizing statistical mechanics and thermodynamics as we know it, I was more fascinated by the intricate maths that he pioneered and *invented*, *just* to solve the problems at hand.
+I looked back on all of the physicists of history who I admired --- Gauss, Gibbs, Metropolis, Heisenberg --- I looked up to them for their ability to invent and draw from new mathematics to tackle their very real problems at hand.
+The fact that Gauss is just as popular in Mathematics as he is in Physics is a true testament to his genius.
+And while Gibbs is known for revolutionizing thermodynamics and statistical mechanics as we know it, I more admired the intricate maths that he pioneered and *invented*, *just* to solve the problems at hand.

 Maybe, instead of taming the world, I was more fascinated with taming thought?